-Start by identifying defining your company and team culture.
+Start by defining your company and team culture.
 Don't skip this step.
 Max Levchin said his biggest mistake at Slide was failing to define the company's culture.
-This will be your north star as your interview candidates and turn them into employees.
+This will be your north star as your interview sales development candidates and turn them into employees.
 As Anurag Gupta of Amazon says: "Culture is made by the people in it, and you have the opportunity for every new hire to strengthen the environment you've envisioned."

 After you've defined your culture, you need to find people who can actually do the job.

 A sales development representative will probably spend a lot of time on the phone and writing emails, so look for people with good phone and writing skills and a track record of success in roles that required those skills.
-During an on-site interview, have candidates do a mock call, or draft a quick email to a fictional prospect.
+During an on-site interview, have SDR candidates do a mock call, or draft a quick email to a fictional prospect.
 This way, you can see first hand how they might perform on the job.

 Screening for the so-called "soft skills" is more difficult.
 The ability to listen well is critical to the success of an SDR -- after all, they can't handle objections at all if they aren't paying attention to exactly what they are.
 Find ways to make sure they're tuned in to what's said during an on-site interview or phone screening.
-Ask candidates to explain back a complicated point about your product that you walked them through.
+Ask sales development candidates to explain back a complicated point about your product that you walked them through.
 Or ask candidates to review to review a case study before the interview, then and have them explain it to you live.